UCL-CCS/EasyVVUQ/README.md

 The aim of this library is to facilitate verification, validation and uncertainty quantification (VVUQ) for a wide variety of simulations.
-We want you to be able to take your existing simulation, no matter what programming language or platform, and allow you to sample the parameter space of that simulation using a variety of statistical method on a variety of computing resources that might be available to you.
-All of this is to be achieved using a minimal amount of set-up overhead.
-EasyVVUQ is especially suitable for cases where the simulation is computationally expensive, you want to use heterogeneous computing resources or the runs are very large and bookkeeping is prohibitively complex.
-It coordinates execution using an efficient back-end database and all the work is resumable.
+EasyVVUQ is particularly well suited for cases where the simulation is computationally expensive, you want to use heterogeneous computing resources or the sampling space is very large and book-keeping is prohibitively complex.
+It coordinates execution using an efficient back-end database, it is fault tolerant and all progress can be saved.

 Basic concepts are introduced [here](https://mybinder.org/v2/gh/UCL-CCS/EasyVVUQ/a6852d6c5ba36f15579e601d7a8d074505f31084?filepath=tutorials%2Fbasic_tutorial.ipynb) and [here](https://mybinder.org/v2/gh/UCL-CCS/EasyVVUQ/74d6a9f4b0eecc754918de2f3795395d35ac4875?filepath=tutorials%2Fvector_qoi_tutorial.ipynb).